sidHathi/appcd-todoapi/README.md

 This repo contains:
 * An API for managing todo items and user todo lists written in Go
 * Automated tests for the API
-* IaC code written in terraform to deploy the API in a Kubernetes Cluster
+* IaC code written in Terraform to deploy the API in a Kubernetes cluster
 * Code to generate OpenAPI docs for the API

 ## Usage and Deployment